BenWestgate/Bails/FAQ.md

 This would be appropriate for up to half a year's expenses.
 Life savings need multi-signature and offline signers.

+## How much storage do I need on my test laptop?

+You don't need any storage free on your test laptop.
+You just need a 16+GB USB stick, the whole thing runs from that USB and leaves your laptop storage untouched.

 ## When I’m installing Tails, I should Create Persistent Storage, right?

 No, Bails will Create the Persistent Storage for you.
 You will miss important steps if you try to set this up yourself before running the `git clone https://github.com/benwestgate/bails; */b` command.